HeliumAce/personal-site/case-studies/trello.md

 ![A provocative new approach to Atlassian's product suite](/assets/work/trello/Trello13.png) *A provocative new approach to Atlassian's product suite*

+#### Impact
+While not every concept was designed to ship, this exercise fundamentally changed how we approached the future of Trello.
+It gave the team permission to think bigger and provided leadership with a vision of Trello's potential beyond its current form.
+The lasting impact of this creative effort is still showing up in [Trello's most recent evolution](https://www.atlassian.com/blog/trello) into a more modern, connected experience.

 ### Design leadership roles & responsibilities
 During my time leading design at Trello, I was responsible for defining the roles and responsibilities for the design leadership group, which was composed of both managers and ICs.
 With an organizational emphasis on experience quality, we explored new ways to empower principal designers to raise the quality bar across the organization.
 This model clearly defined those roles and responsibilities.